Remote work gives people more options.

 The listing looks normal until the process gets weird.

 They rush you.
 They avoid live interviews.
-They move you to Telegram or WhatsApp.
-They ask for personal data too early.
+They move you to Telegram, WhatsApp, Signal, or text message too early.
+They ask for personal data before a real offer.
 They send a fake check.
-They ask you to buy equipment through their “vendor.”
-They promise high pay for simple tasks.
+They ask you to buy equipment through their “approved vendor.”
+They promise high pay for simple online tasks.
 They make the job sound easy but never explain the work.

 A real remote job does not work like that.

-A legit listing explains the company, role, pay, remote scope, duties, tools, hiring steps, and expectations.
+A legit remote listing explains the company, role, pay, employment type, remote scope, duties, tools, hiring steps, and expectations.
 A real employer does not charge you to start work.
 A real employer does not ask for gift cards, crypto, wire transfers, or “refundable” training fees.
-A real employer gives you time to review the offer.
+A real employer gives you time to review the offer before asking for payroll documents.

 At Clasva, this is the standard.